ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 │ 1 │    0 │
 └───┴──────┘
 ```
-Note: In this case result can be nondeterministic if the reading is paralel.
+Note: In this case result can be nondeterministic if the reading is parallel.
 Example:
 ```SQL
 SELECT *
 FROM